AnushreeBagchi/Blog/content/posts/2020-05-03---Setting-up-Javascript-Repository.md

 You can download the scaffolding directly [here](https://github.com/AnushreeBagchi/Setup-Javascript-Repo).

-Now the first step of our journey is to create a respository where we can start writing our algorithms.
-This seems to be a pretty straight forward problem but unfortunately its not.
+Now the first step of our journey is to create a repository where we can start writing our algorithms.
+This seems to be a pretty straight forward problem but unfortunately it's not.

-There are lot of blogs in the internet to assist while working on a JS project but none of them tells the detail on how to set up a new repository for a project.
-Hope this is helpful for people who have started there journey to learn Javascript.
+There are a lot of blogs on the internet to assist while working on a JS project but none of them tells the detail on how to set up a new repository for a project.
+I hope this is helpful for people who have started there journey to learn Javascript.

 >Happy Learning :)

 ### Step 1: Creating a new repository in Git and push it ###

-  * Create new folder.
+  * Create a new folder.
 Open the folder in VS Code.
   * Initialize git - `git init`
-  * Create new repository in GitHub.
+  * Create a new repository in GitHub.
   * Commit and push the new folder to Github.

 ### Step 2: Set up a new NodeJS repo that will create a new package.json file. ###

-Navigate to root directory on command line and run the below command.
+Navigate to the root directory on the command line and run the below command.
 ```shell
 npm init
 ```